jhucsf/spring2024/assign/assign01.md

-* If two nonnegative values are added, or if two negative values are added, then the result has a magnitude that is the sum of the magnitudes of the operands, and the sign will be the same as the sign of both operands
+* If two nonnegative values are added, or if two negative values are added, then the result has a magnitude that is the sum of the magnitudes of the operands, and the sign will be the same as the sign of both operands.
 * In a "mixed" addition (one operand is non-negative and one operand is negative), the magnitude of the result is the difference $$a-b$$, where $$a$$ is the magnitude of the value with the larger magnitude, and $$b$$ is the magnitude of the value with the smaller magnitude.
-The sign of the result is the same as the operand with the larger magnitude.
+The sign of the result is the same as the sign of the operand with the larger magnitude.

 You will probably find it useful to create helper functions to add magnitudes and subtract magnitudes.